 Auburn is a somewhat small city located in the state of Georgia.
 With a population of 7,524 people and five constituent neighborhoods, Auburn is the 110th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Auburn is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Auburn is a city of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Auburn who work in office and administrative support (22.28%), sales jobs (13.13%), and management occupations (9.98%).
+Auburn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Auburn is a city of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Auburn who work in office and administrative support (19.54%), sales jobs (14.89%), and management occupations (10.14%).

 Being a small city, Auburn does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Auburn with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.60% of adults in Auburn have a bachelor's degree or advanced degree.
+The citizens of Auburn are slightly less educated than the national average of 21.84% for the average city or town: 15.62% of adults in Auburn have a bachelor's degree or advanced degree

-Auburn is a somewhat ethnically-diverse city.
+Auburn is a very ethnically-diverse city.
 The people who call Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Auburn residents report their race to be White, followed by Asian.
+The greatest number of Auburn residents report their race to be White, followed by Black or African-American.
 Auburn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.68% of the city’s residents.
-Important ancestries of people in Auburn include Irish, German, Italian, and European.
+People of Hispanic or Latino origin account for 11.38% of the city’s residents.
+Important ancestries of people in Auburn include English, German, Italian, and European.

 The most common language spoken in Auburn is English.
 Other important languages spoken here include Spanish and Korean.